kgisl/pythonFDP/notes/InsertSortTDD.md

   - Iterate through the last four elements and perform the same operations you did in the previous exercise
   - Validate through proper print statements that your list is actually properly sorted

-## 6 Replace the list method calls and instead use slicing to achieve the same
+## 6 Replace the list method calls and instead use slicing to achieve the same sorting operation

+## 7 Place your code inside a function  `insertsort`and write test cases to test the function

 ```python